 Delay to Pensioenfonds Sportfondsen’s retrospective pension increase

-Stichting Pensioenfonds Sportfondsen has announced a retrospective increase to its pensions has been delayed by a month.
+Stichting Pensioenfonds Sportfondsen has announced that a retrospective increase to its pensions has been delayed by a month.

 Pensioners were set to receive a retrospective increase of 2 per cent to their pensions, dating back to 1 January this year, from July.
 However, the pension fund said that its administrator, Appel Pension Administration, was not able to process this in time.
 As a result, the increase will instead be paid from 1 August 2024.